American woman wearing The Azure Veil Pre-Draped Saree by ZIVAARA Studio at an Indian wedding

 Mehndi Ceremony

 Best choices: Kurta sets, sharara sets, or a flowy anarkali in yellow, orange, green, or pink.
-Browse our mehendi outfits edit for curated options.
+Browse our mehendi outfits edit.
+See our Anarkali for Mehendi Ceremony and Dusty Rose Sharara for Mehendi guides.

 Haldi Ceremony

 Best choices: A simple kurta set or sharara set in warm yellow or orange.
-Browse our haldi outfits edit for the best options.
+Browse our haldi outfits edit.
+See our Lehenga for Haldi Ceremony guide.

 Sangeet Night

 Best choices: Embroidered lehenga choli, heavily embellished anarkali suits, or a statement sharara set.
-Jewel tones — emerald, royal blue, deep plum — work beautifully.
-Browse our sangeet outfits edit for curated options.
+Browse our sangeet outfits edit.
+See our Lehenga for Sangeet Night, Plum Lehenga for Sangeet, Teal Lehenga for Sangeet, and Sharara Set for Sangeet Night guides.

 Pheras (The Wedding Ceremony)